 To foster urban growth, the Agency is a development authority overseeing 11 redevelopment districts and guiding neighborhood and commercial development in the urban core.
 For each redevelopment district, the Design Review Committee follows a set of basic principles to determine the appropriateness of a development project.
 For some redevelopment districts, guidelines have been adopted that are tailored to foster particular architectural forms and development patterns in some of Nashville’s urban neighborhoods.

 Learn about Nashville’s Redevelopment Districts

 Nashville’s redevelopment districts are established to ensure the use and long-term viability of the urban areas that they encompass.

 The year was 1938 and a housing crisis gripped our nation.
 As in many other cities, seventy-five percent of the housing occupied by low and moderate income Nashvillians was grossly substandard.

-Along with the expansion of its housing programs, MDHA has assisted over the years in all phases of land assembly, design and development, and has seen the initiation and completion of several downtown development projects during these decades of Nashville’s growth.
-Among the recent projects with which MDHA has been involved are Nashville Public Library, Frist Center for the Visual and Nissan Stadium.
+Along with the expansion of its housing programs, MDHA has assisted the city over the years in all phases of land assembly, design and development, and has seen the initiation and completion of several downtown development projects during these decades of Nashville’s growth.
+Currently, MDHA is managing the Second Avenue Rebuild on behalf of the city.
+Previous projects include Bridgestone Arena, Nissan Stadium, Music City Center, Music City Walk of Fame, Schermerhorn Symphony Center and Nashville Public Library.